The Girl Guides Association of Barbados: Organisation

-The organisation is divided into four divisions and eight districts.
+The organization is divided into four divisions and eight districts.
 Each division and district is headed by a commissioner.

-The council is the general management committee made up of district commissioners inclusive of the executive and all other sub management teams.
+The council is the general management committee made up of district commissioners inclusive of the executive and all other sub-management teams.
 The executive committee is a sub committee of the council and responsible for the overall management of the organisation.